feng1st/coframework/README.md

 ### 4.3 Linear Chains

-A linear chain is the simplest chain ever:
+A linear chain is the simplest chain:

 ![chain-linear](docs/images/chain-linear.png)